 A questionable source exhibits one or more of the following: extreme bias, consistent promotion of propaganda/conspiracies, poor or no sourcing to credible information, a complete lack of transparency and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
 Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
 Please note sources on this list are not considered fake news unless specifically written in the reasoning section for that source.
 See all Questionable sources.

-- Overall, we rate Left Exposed Questionable based on Extreme Right Wing bias, promotion anti-science propaganda, poor sourcing and numerous failed fact checks by their parent organization.
+- Overall, we rate Left Exposed Questionable based on Extreme Right-Wing bias, promotion of anti-science propaganda, poor sourcing, and numerous failed fact checks by their parent organization.

 Reasoning: Extreme Right, Propaganda, Poor Sourcing, Numerous Failed Fact Checks

 Founded in 2014, Left Exposed is a project of The Heartland Institute, a free-market think tank headquartered in Arlington Heights, Illinois.
 The Heartland Institute is best known for climate change skepticism.
 According to the Left Exposed about page they are an: investigative journalism project designed to seek out the foundations, organizations, key players, and individuals who spend their time, energy, and money trying to change the way you live your life.”